-The following parties may request space under the conditions described below:
+A. The following parties may request space under the conditions described below:

-A. Faculty and Staff
+1. Faculty, Visiting Scholars, and Staff

-- 1. Columbia Law School faculty and staff may request space for: - i.
-Course-related requests, such as make-up classes and review sessions.
-Please note, the Office of Registration Services is responsible for allocating classroom space for classes. - ii.
-Teaching Fellow ("TA") sessions or exam review sessions should be coordinated and requested with the faculty member's assistant through Virtual EMS - a.
-The fellow will notify the faculty assistant of the best options for availability and the faculty assistant will then submit the request(s) to Room Reservations.
-Teaching fellows with instructors who are adjunct instructors should email room_reservations@law.columbia.edu with your request(s) for TA sessions.
+- a) Columbia Law School faculty and staff may request space for: - (1) Course-related requests, such as make-up classes and review sessions.
+Please note, the Office of Registration Services is responsible for allocating classroom space for classes.

+NEW

-- iii.
-Departmental meetings - iv.
-Faculty or administrative programs, events, workshops, seminars, and conferences not included in the curriculum guide
+- (2) Teaching Fellow ("TA") sessions or exam review sessions should be coordinated and requested with the faculty member's assistant once EMS has been opened for the semester. - (a) Teaching fellows with instructors who are adjunct instructors or lecturers should email room_reservations@law.columbia.edu with your request(s) for TA sessions. - (3) Departmental meetings. - (4) Faculty or administrative programs, events, workshops, seminars, and conferences not included in the curriculum guide.

-B. Students
+2. Students

-- 1. Law School students may request space if: - i.
-They hold leadership roles in Student Senate-recognized student organizations. - a.
-All requests are to be made through Virtual EMS.
-Each student organization is permitted to have 1-2 executive board members with access to Virtual EMS.
+- a) Law School students may request space if: - (1) They hold leadership roles in Student Senate-recognized student organizations. - (2) All requests are to be made through the Virtual EMS login assigned to each organization.
+Each student organization is permitted to have 1-2 executive board members with access to Virtual EMS. - (a) If your organization does not have a log-in, please email room reservations.

-C. Alumni
+3. Alumni

-- 1. Columbia Law School alumni request space if: - i.
-They are hosting an event or a meeting officially sponsored by Columbia Law School Development and Alumni Relations. - ii.
-The meeting or event is being hosted at the behest of Columbia Law School faculty, staff, or a student organization. - 2.
-All requests should be made with the department or constituency inviting the alumni or co-sponsoring the event.
+- a) Columbia Law School alumni can request space if: - (1) They are hosting an event or a meeting officially sponsored by Columbia Law School Development and Alumni Relations. - (2) The meeting or event is being hosted at the behest of Columbia Law School faculty, staff, or a student organization. - (3) All requests should be made with the department or constituency inviting the alumni or co-sponsoring the event.

-D. Affiliates
+4. Affiliates

-- 1. Columbia University affiliates (faculty and administrators at other Columbia University schools and departments) are welcome to request space for programs if: - i.
-The event is co-sponsored by (a) Columbia Law School faculty member(s), center, student organization, or administrative office (in which case, all requests should be made by the Law School department or Law School constituency co-sponsoring the event. - ii.
-If the event is not co-sponsored by the Law School, the reservation will be subject to the fees schedule listed in section V below.
+- a) Columbia University affiliates (faculty and administrators at other Columbia University schools and departments) are welcome to request space for programs if: - (1) The event is co-sponsored by (a) Columbia Law School faculty member(s), center, student organization, or administrative office (in which case, all requests should be made by the Law School department or Law School constituency co-sponsoring the event. - (2) If the event is not co-sponsored by the Law School, the reservation will be subject to the fees schedule listed in section V.B below.

-E. External Organizations
+5. External Organizations

-- 1. Columbia Law School can accommodate requests for space on a caseby-case basis, availability permitting. - 2.
-External organizations seeking to host an event at the Law School must submit to room_reservations@law.columbia.edu.
+- a) Columbia Law School can accommodate requests for space on a case-by-case basis, availability permitting. - (1) External organizations seeking to host an event at the Law School must submit to room_reservations@law.columbia.edu, and the reservation will be subject to the fees schedule listed in section V.B below.